-If you are a student who wants to transfer to the International Language Institute from another school, please follow the procedure for obtaining an I-20 Form.
+If you are a student who wants to transfer to the International Language Institute from another school, please follow the procedure for transferring students.
+Your application can be submitted and paid online and in addition to the above mentioned documents, we will also need a copy of your current I-20 form, your I-94, the name of the school you attended last and the last date of attendance.
 Once we have the required documents and payments, we will issue you an acceptance letter and transfer form with which you can request a release at your current school.
 Once your old school has released you, you will need to start at ILI at the next official start date.
 Please note that you have to make sure your old school is transferring you before your 60-day grace period is up.

 If you are a student who wants to transfer from the International Language Institute to another school, you must complete one 4-week session at ILI, be in good financial standing and provide us with a copy of the acceptance letter of the new school.